 Initially the landscape is somewhat varied and not too unpleasant to walk through, especially being still cooler in the morning hours.
 There’s tall grassland, short grassland and some light forest.

 There’s also a few creek crossings that break the otherwise arid landscape with a swath of dense green foliage and some shade.
-The track ascends constantly over the next 7km, but only 100m in total, so it’s barely noticeable.
+The Tabletop Track ascends constantly over the next 7km, but only 100m in total, so it’s barely noticeable.

-The track has been a bit harder to follow, both through the burnt section and then an area of re-growth.
-For much of the circuit, the track doesn’t follow a natural feature, such as creek or valley, so you’re always looking for the next arrow.
+The Tabletop Track is getting a bit harder to follow, both through the burnt section and then an area of re-growth.
+For much of the circuit, the track doesn’t follow a natural feature, such as creek or valley, so I’m always looking for the next arrow.
 Mostly it’s directly in front of the previous one; sometimes it makes an abrupt turn up a ridge or down into a valley!
 I’m very glad to reach the next creek, where I’m ready for a swim and to fill-up my water bottle.

 The track crosses another couple of creeks, both clear and flowing.
 It’s often remarkable how a thin green band of semi-tropical plants thrives while metres away the bush is brown and devoid of any life.

 I’m glad when I reach “The Steps” cascades on upper Wangi Creek (I’m not 100% sure this is the correct geographic name, but it’s fitting!) – time for another very refreshing swim.
-There’s also a campsite here, which is arguably the nicest one on the circuit.
+There’s also a campsite here, which is I think is the best one on the circuit.

 The Steps to Tjenya Camp site [9km]

-There’s plenty of rock pools that almost compel you to stop and have a quick dip – and the day is getting gradually warmer (temperatures reach around 32 degrees Celsius by mid afternoon).
+There’s plenty of rock pools that almost compel you to stop and have a quick dip – and the day is getting gradually warmer (the temperatures reaches around 32 degrees Celsius by mid afternoon).

 The next bit is not much fun.
-I’ve walked exactly 20km since leaving Florence Falls, it’s getting pretty warm… and the track now heads straight up a rocky ridge.
+I’ve walked exactly 20km since leaving Florence Falls, it’s getting pretty warm… and the Tabletop Track now heads straight up a rocky ridge.
 And back down.
-It’s only about 80m (vertical ascent/descent) but feels like more with a heavy pack.
+It’s only about 80m (vertical ascent/descent) but feels like more with a heavy pack in hot weather.
 For the first time there are views out to the west.
 Not that there is much to see.

 On this last ridge I manage to get a weak phone signal (I only noticed as my phone starting pinging as it received a few emails).
 By standing on a rock and pointing my iPhone skywards I managed to get onto the Litchfield National Park Web site – the status is still that the anticipated opening of the Tabletop Track is the following day.

-I’m now almost at my camp site – another descent before I reach Tenja Falls.
-It’s got some deep pools that make perfect swimming holes at the end of a long day.
+I’m now almost at my camp site – just one more descent before I reach Tenja Falls.
+It has some deep pools that make perfect swimming holes at the end of a long day.

 A hundred metres or so past the falls is the campsite.
 Near the edge of the Tabletop escarpment, there’s a large cleared area for tents, a metal container to light a fire in (although this is discouraged) and a metal platform that keeps packs and supplies off the dusty ground.
 It’s not the most picturesque camping spot, but it’s near the creek.
 And it’s a nice spot to watch the sun set.